bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-01-16-intrepid-women.md

+---
+layout: post
+title: Intrepid Women
+published: true
+date: 2022-01-16
+readtime: true
+categories: ['TO THE ENDS OF THE EARTH']
+tags: [Shorts, Silent]
+metadata:
+pdf: '2022-01-16-intrepid-women.pdf'
+---

 Six foot in her socks, the glamorous Aloha Wanderwell bestrides the world in jodhpurs: one of the highly visible female adventurers of the early 20th century and the inspiration for later generations of women through film.
 Join BFI National Archive curator Bryony Dixon and Dr Sarah Evans (Royal Geographical Society) for this illustrated talk introducing some of the early women explorers and their films, including Rosita Forbes, Hettie Dyhrenfurth, Osa Johnson and aviation legend Amy Johnson.

 **Clips programme**

 **Alpes par le Telescope** (1906)
-Comic film in which a man and his wife view an Alpine climbing party through
+Comic film in which a man and his wife view an Alpine climbing party through  a telescope.
-a telescope.

 **Red Sea to Blue Nile** (1926)
 Rosita Forbes’ film of her journey to Abyssinia (Ethiopia Eritrea), photographed by Harold Jones.

 **Excelsior**  (1931)
 English version of the German film _The Himalayas, Throne of the Gods_.
 Hettie Dyhrenfurth was the  German-Swiss mountaineer wife of famous mountaineer G.O.
 Dyhrenfurth.
 A record of the international attempt to climb the mountain Kangchenjunga in the Himalayas in 1930.
 The ascent approached the summit from the Kangchenjunga Glacier (Sikkim) rather than the Zemu (Nepal) side.
 The attempt failed but the Jongong Peak was successfully achieved

 **Copenhagen Dock ANGMAGSALIK Greenland** (1927)
 Isobel Wylie Hutchison’s journeys in Greenland.